0xShadowByte/Group-Policy-Management/README.md

 ## Objective

-Applying Group Policy Object (GPO) to computers and users Policies and Preferences
+Applying Group Policy Object (GPO) to computers and users configuration

 ### Skills Learned

-_
+-
+-
 -

 ### Tools Used